 We operate many of our own affiliate sites, so we know it from the inside.
 The sincere hope is that the missives on this website will provide a useful resource for new and old webmasters alike.

-Although we do have affiliate links to some of the programs we review, BettingAffiliatePrograms.com is not here to make money from referring webmasters, so feel free not to click our links.
+Although we do have affiliate links to some of the good programs we review, BettingAffiliatePrograms.com is not here to make money from referring webmasters, so feel free not to click our links.
 Instead we want to share our personal experience and provide a useful service to all existing and would-be webmasters to benefit us all.
 With that in mind we have a couple of key beliefs:

 - Betting affiliate programs must be friendly to small affiliates.
 Every super affiliate was once a minnow.
 Operators that fail to comprehend that small affiliates should be nurtured and given time do a disservice to all affiliates as well as themselves.

 - If an affiliate program has hoodwinked its partners once, then it will do it again.
 Sadly history has shown this to be the case.
 It is the old adage, ‘once bitten twice shy.’
 These would be the programs to avoid.

 So while we rave about some, we rant about others.
 Often it is somewhere in between.
 We are steadily adding new reviews and updating existing ones.

 Betting affiliate programs must be friendly to small affiliates

-But it is not just our views that count, if you have something to say then please make your own comments about each program under our betting affiliate program reviews.
-We respect your right to an opinion, so we won’t remove comments that disagree with our opinions!
+But it is not just our views that matter, if you have something to say then please make your own comments about each program under our betting affiliate program reviews.
+We respect your right to an opinion, so we won’t remove comments that disagree with us!

 Remember, it is the operators who tell their affiliates what they have earned, and that is a major conflict of interest.
 Webmasters have no way of verifying the statistics provided, which are always far from transparent.
 Operators have a lot of leeway to cook the books and remove tagged players.
 Many have and do abuse that position of trust.